moldstruct/mc-md/README.md

 The model is developed by the Biophysics group at Uppsala University and is published here [link to article](PUT URL HERE WHEN PUBLISHED).

 # Todo
-- Write something about atomic data
+- Fill in detail in brackets in atomic data
 - Guide to running sims
 - example
    - Write guide